 Figure 3.
 A resource as unavailable–sick in the scheduling console swimlane.

-"Unavailabilities" (periods when a resource is unavailable) can also be viewed in the "Availability Console" and "Resources" (under the availability tab applicable to the resource who has applied for time off).
+"Unavailabilities" (periods when a resource is unavailable) can also be viewed in the "Availability Console."

 The calendar can be quickly scanned to visualize the overall availability of resources.
 The colored blocks of time represent a request and its status: